 For infection control reasons and the tubing starts to harden by the natural oils of our skin.
 Cannula needs to be changed every 2 weeks.

 This is due to condensation when you use a humidifier bottle on your concentrator.
 Mostly occurs during winter time or in colder rooms.
-The oxygen is warm when it comes it leaves the concentrator, once it passes through the water bottle to pick up some humidity it starts to cool off when it reaches the tubing on a cold floor, causing it to create droplets at water.
+The oxygen is warm when it leaves the concentrator, once it passes through the water bottle to pick up some humidity it starts to cool off when it reaches the tubing on a cold floor, causing it to create droplets of water.
 To help this:

 No. Once you take the oxygen off it is out of your system in about 2 minutes.
 No, this is a myth.
 We have all essentially been “addicted” to oxygen since birth.
 We can’t live without it.
 The air we breathe is approximately 21% oxygen.
 When a patient is started on supplemental oxygen they have often put on something in the range of 24 to 30% oxygen, so it is just a little more than is in the usual air you breathe.
 Using supplemental oxygen does not make you dependent on it anymore than you have already been dependent on it since your first breath.
 It is just that with lung disease you may need a little bit more oxygen going into your lungs in order to get an adequate amount through your diseased lungs into your bloodstream.